 Opportunities for Baccalaureate RNs in Florida

 Florida nurses deal with an older population that present multifaceted problems and complications.
-According to the 2010 census, Florida had the fifth oldest median population meaning that the "greying of the population" is a reality for Florida healthcare providers.
+Florida has one of the oldest median populations in the U.S., meaning that the "greying of the population" is a reality for Florida healthcare providers.
 Chronic conditions, multi-systems health management and gerontological issues will be of primary concern in the future.
 Expanding your education now can help!

 As an RN, you are currently faced with a transformation in healthcare delivery that may challenge bedside nursing, nurse management and lead to the creation of new policies.
 Simply put, Baccalaureate prepared nurses are needed to meet these needs.
 Take advantage of the nursing schools in Florida that can help you prepare yourself and your practice to face these challenges head on by going back to school.